QuantEcon/lecture-python-advanced/source/rst/calvo.rst

      x_{t+1} = A x_t + B \mu_t

-We write the model in the state-space form :eq:`eq_old4` even though :math:`\theta_0` is to be determined and so is not an initial condition as it ordinarily would be in the state-space model described in :doc:`Linear Quadratic Control<lqcontrol>`.
+We write the model in the state-space form :eq:`eq_old4` even though :math:`\theta_0` is to be determined and so is not an initial condition as it ordinarily would be in the state-space model described in `Linear Quadratic Control <https://python-intro.quantecon.org/lqcontrol.html>`__.

 We write the model in the form :eq:`eq_old4` because we want to apply an approach described in  :doc:`Stackelberg problems<dyn_stack>`.